User-friendly guarantees for the Langevin Monte Carlo with inaccurate gradient: Relation with optimization

 \section{Relation with optimization}

 We have already mentioned that the LMC algorithm is very close to the gradient descent algorithm for computing the minimum $\btheta^*$ of the function $f$.
 However, when we compare the guarantees of~\Cref{thOne} with those available for the optimization problem, we remark the following striking difference.
 The approximate computation of $\btheta^*$ requires a number of steps of the order of $\log(1/\varepsilon)$ to reach the precision $\varepsilon$, whereas, for reaching the same precision in sampling from $\pi$, the LMC algorithm needs a number of iterations proportional to $(p/\varepsilon^2)\log (p/\varepsilon)$.
-The goal of this section is to explain that this, at first sight very disappointing behavior of the LMC algorithm is, in fact, continuously connected to the exponential convergence of the gradient descent.
+The goal of this section is to explain that this, at first sight disappointing behavior of the LMC algorithm is, in fact, consistent with the exponential convergence of the gradient descent.
+Furthermore, the latter is obtained from the guarantees on the LMC by letting a temperature parameter go to zero.

 The main ingredient for the explanation is that the function $f(\btheta)$ and the function $f_\tau(\btheta) = f(\btheta)/\tau$ have the same point of minimum $\btheta^*$, whatever the real number $\tau>0$.
 In addition, if we define the density function $\pi_\tau(\btheta)\propto \exp\big(-f_\tau(\btheta)\big)$, then the average value